-The username that is used within your Salesforce Org must match the username field in Tableau Online.
+The username that is used within your Salesforce Org must match the username field in Tableau Cloud.
 Both of these usernames are in email format, though they may not be used as email addresses.
 Verify that that these attributes match.
 If the do not, configure the Salesforce authentication type, and then see the section below, Mismatched usernames.

 Change and configure authentication type

-Change to Salesforce authentication in Tableau Online:
+Change to Salesforce authentication in Tableau Cloud:

 - On the Authentication tab, select Enable an additional authentication method, and then select Salesforce.